Hot Ham and Cheese Sliders are a fun, easy, and crazy delicious freezer-friendly dish that is a hit at get togethers with adults and kids alike!

-Tips on getting the best ham and cheese sliders of your life
+Tips on getting the best hot ham and cheese sliders of your life

 Slice the rolls in half horizontally, keeping the rolls all together.

-Layer on that ham and cheese then top with the top half of the rolls.
+Layer on a good, good amount of that ham and cheese then top with the top half of the rolls.

 Don’t like the sweetness of Hawaiian rolls?
 Use soft potato rolls or homemade dinner rolls instead.